2020-2021 Undergraduate & Graduate Catalog

 If students earn at least a grade of B in each of these classes, they are granted full admission to the master's program and must then complete an additional 21 credits to receive the master's degree.
 All other master's degree requirements must be met.
 After completing 120 credits and all requirements for the bachelor's degree, students are awarded a bachelor's degree.
 A minimum of 21 graduate credits must be completed after the 120 credits for the bachelor's degree are completed (the M.S.A. program requires 33 hours).

-An undergraduate student enrolled in the combined degree program is required to successfully complete, as defined below, a minimum of 12 credits each regular semester until all undergraduate courses required for the degree have been completed (except when completing an internship or other extenuating circumstances).
+An undergraduate student enrolled in the combined degree program is required to successfully complete, as defined as follows, a minimum of 12 credits each regular semester until all undergraduate courses required for the degree have been completed (except when completing an internship or other extenuating circumstances).

 Students will be considered undergraduates for tuition, academic requirements, and financial aid purposes until all requirements for the undergraduate degree are completed.
 Following this they will be considered graduate students, will pay graduate tuition, and will be eligible for graduate financial aid.